cal-weng/terminus/docs/manual/get-started/activate-olares.md

    If you reinstall Olares, the original instance becomes unavailable.
 To continue using the same Olares ID, you need to [reactivate Olares](../larepass/activate-olares.md#reactivate-olares-with-the-same-olares-id).
    :::

-After successful setup, the LarePass app will automatically go to the home screen, and the Wizard will redirect you to the login page.
+After setup is complete, the LarePass app returns to the home screen, and the Wizard redirects you to the Olares login page.